Agentic Coding Data Dump

 Context Engineering

-Context engineering is having the most relevant tokens in the context window for a defined task.
+Context engineering is keeping only the most relevant tokens in the context window for a defined task.
 LLMs struggle with recall in large context windows, so strive to reset at the 40%–50% mark.

 Useful cheatsheet: